 Richard has completed an apprenticeship training for large whale disentanglement with The Center For Coastal Studies in Massachusetts supported by NOAA .
 He also received training from Vancouver Aquarium on Stellar Sea lion darting and disentanglement.

-Richard currently volunteers as a marine mammal stranding and entanglement responder with the Whatcom Marine Mammal Stranding Network.
+Richard currently volunteers as a marine mammal stranding with the Whatcom Marine Mammal Stranding Network.
 Though he is an engineer by trade, Richard’s passion has always been the wilderness, the ocean and all wild creatures.
 He founded SMELTS with the vision of merging his acumen for engineering with his passion for environmental stewardship, combining both to develop human interaction prevention technologies.

 ANN MARIE RIELS